simonjvardy/Aviation-Consultancy/README.md

 ### Tools ###

 - [Git](https://git-scm.com/)
-  - Used for version control
+  - Git was used for version control by utilising the Gitpod terminal to commit to Git and push to GitHub.
 - [GitHub](https://github.com/)
-  - Used to store, host and deploy the project files and source code
+  - Used to store, host and deploy the project files and source code after being pushed from Git.
 - [Gitpod](https://www.gitpod.io/)
   - An online IDE linked to the GitHub repository used for the majority of the code development.
 - [Visual Studio Code](https://code.visualstudio.com/)